-The definition of Legalism is that Legalism is a state whereby the interest of the ruling class is much more important than the interest of the common people.
+Definition: The definition of Legalism is simply that the interest of the ruling class is much more important than the interest of the common people.
 Legalists strive for a strong, central government that holds absolute power and control over the people by the threat of extreme and harsh punishment.
 In history, many people have been labeled legalists.

-In ancient China, First Emperor Qin was a legalist.
-Qin accomplished an amazing amount of change.
+First Emperor Qin was a legalist.
+In ancient China, Qin accomplished an amazing amount of change.
 He united China.
 He built the great wall.
 He organized a system of weights and measures.
 He established laws that were the same for all people.
 But, he did not accomplish things kindly.
 Much of his rule was cruel.
 It was illegal to whine about Qin’s government.
-If you simply said that things could improve, you could be put to death.
-First Emperor Qin was a legalist, and he ran his dynasty with absolute control and extreme and harsh punishment.
+If you said that things could improve, you could be put to death.
+Emperior Qin was a legalist and ran his dynasty with absolute control and extreme and harsh punishment.

 To sum it up: Beliefs of Legalists

 - Legalists believe in strict laws

 - Legalists believe in harsh punishment

 - Legalists believe in firm management